Why Most People Are Getting Core Strengthening Wrong and Don’t Realize It

 The outer unit includes muscles intended for creating movement.
 It is comprised of:

-However, the way many people do core strength training, the 6-pack muscle, rectus abdominis, get all the attention.
+However, the way many people do core strength training, the 6-pack muscle, rectus abdominis, gets all the attention.
 The rectus abdominus extends along the whole front length of the abdomen.
-It is responsible lumbar spine flexion and moving the ribcage to the pelvis, or the pelvis to the ribcage.
+It is responsible for lumbar spine flexion and moving the ribcage to the pelvis or the pelvis to the ribcage.

 When you do crunches, you are strengthening the rectus abdominus (R.A.), and when the R.A. gets very strong, you get that nice, buff 6-pack look.

 Why Is This Type of Core Strengthening a Mistake?

 By isolating the rectus abdominus and not training all the core muscles, the front of the body can get tight and pull your chest forward into a slumped posture.

 Let’s take a closer look at why this happens.
 The rectus abdominus runs from the ribs and breastbone all the way down to the pubic bone.
 If the rectus gets too tight and short with one-sided training, it essentially pulls the breastbone towards the pubic bone.